RukshanJS/flutter-fuse/README.md

 #

-The "FlutterFuse" extension is a Visual Studio Code extension for working with Flutter projects.
+The "Flutter Fuse" extension is a Visual Studio Code extension for working with Flutter projects.

 If you have been working with Flutter for a while, you know that sometimes it can get very boring and repetitive to fix imports of the .dart files, specially if you are using the "Quick Fix" option manually.